-Combines individual sets of propagated charges together to a set of charges on the sensor pixels.
+Combines individual sets of propagated charges together to a set of charges on the sensor pixels and thus prepares them for processing by the detector front-end electronics.
 The module does a simple direct mapping to the nearest pixel, ignoring propagated charges that are too far away from the implants or outside the pixel grid.
 Timing information for the pixel charges is currently not yet produced, but can be fetched from the linked propagated charges.

-• max_depth_distance : Maximum distance in the depth direction (normal to the pixel grid) from the implant side for a propagated charge to be taken into account.
+• max_depth_distance: Maximum distance in depth, i.e. normal to the sensor surface at the implant side, for a propagated charge to be taken into account.
+Defaults to 5um.

-For typical simulation purposes a max_depth_distance around 10um should be sufficient, leading to the following configuration:
+For a typical simulation, a max_depth_distance a few micro meters should be sufficient, leading to the following configuration:

 '''

 [SimpleTransfer]

-max_depth_distance = 10um
+max_depth_distance = 5um

 '''

-7.13.
+7.14.
 VisualizationGeant4